RussellLuo/django-confpages/README.md

 # Django ConfPages

-A Django app for creating configurable pages.
+A Django app for serving configurable pages.

 ## Philosophy